davidmalcolm/texi2rst/output/hardware-models-and-configurations.rst

 .. index:: M680x0 options

-These are the -m options defined for M680x0 and ColdFire processors.
+These are the :samp:`-m` options defined for M680x0 and ColdFire processors.
 The default settings depend on which architecture was selected when the compiler was configured; the defaults for the most common choices are given below.